 - Notice: Always replace outlets with the same voltage and amperage rating and never install an grounded outlet if the circuit does not have a ground wire provided.

-- Steps for Installing the Right Type of 120 Volt Receptacle When Replacing Electric Outlets
+Installing the Right Type of 120 Volt Receptacle When Replacing Electric Outlets

 - If the circuit wiring has a ground wire then the replacement receptacles may be the grounded type.